The Self-Service Advanced Software Design Course by Mirdin

 Unleash your full potential as a software engineer:

 - Rise above subjective debates.
-Give concrete answers you can explain.
+Give concrete suggestions your team will understand and respect

 - Escape software influencer dogma.
 Get your own compass.

-- Join a buzzing community of top-level engineers who love to discuss software design
+- Join a buzzing community of over 350 top-level engineers who love to help you with your latest design challenge.

-- 1-on-1 session to help you towards your goals
+- We will help you towards your goals with 1-on-1 sessions.

 - Curriculum developed based on learning science that works.

 - Over 100 hours of content 100% at your own pace

 99% of software engineers can’t answer these questions

 The following 5 questions ask you to choose which of several aspects of a program is bad.
 As you go through, you may think the “correct” answers are strange, or just one person’s opinions.
 They are not.
 For each of these questions, there are deep principles that give one clear, objectively correct answer, and each question is followed by an explanation.